anthonylouismorton/Code-201/reading-notes/Read-06.md

 ### Chapter 5: “Document Object Model” (pp.183-242)
 - Document Object Model (DOM) is how a webpage will be created and allows JS to access and update the content of a webpage
-- DOM trees have four types of nodes:
+- DOM trees have four types of nodes

   1. document nodes - represents entire page
   2. element nodes - represent different elements such as paragraph tags or heading 1 tags